Last Updated on April 16, 2022 by Shaun Snapp

 “What is Oracle afraid of?”

-The overall article rates a 1.5 out of 10 for accuracy, primarily because Oracles statements about the latest updates is true, but even those statements are misleading.
+The overall article rates a 1.5 out of 10 for accuracy, primarily because Oracles statements about the latest updates are correct, but even those statements are misleading.

 The entire article could be shrunken to: